-Propane is a type of LP (Liquefied Petroleum) gas compressed into liquid form for easy transportation and storage.
-Propane gas may also be called tank gas, bottle gas, or simply LP.
+Propane is a type of LP (Liquefied Petroleum) gas, which is a true gas compressed into liquid form for easy transportation and storage.
+Propane is also called tank gas, bottle gas, or simply LP.

 Propane is used by appliances in vapor form only, but is stored in the tank as a liquid under very high pressure.
 As the liquid gas is released, it reverts back to a vapor and expands to many times its compressed volume.